zftang/MachineClassifer_BiasMitigation_beta/README.md

 After running the code [MachineClassifer_BiasMitigation.py](https://github.com/zftang/MachineClassifer_BiasMitigation_beta/blob/main/MachineClassifer_BiasMitigation.py), processed data files will be generated and stored in the path "Data\UCIAdult\Processed".
 These data are divided into training and test sets.
 Three types of data are included: raw data (Raw), data with the gender attribute removed (Removal), and transformed data using our bias mitigation technique (Mitigation).
 These data can be used to train a machine learning model, and the test set can be used to calculate evaluation metrics such as accuracy.

 To train a machine learning model using the processed data files, 21 different classifiers were used in our paper.
 These classifiers are detailed on https://github.com/kathrinse/TabSurvey, where you can find instructions on how to use them.
-For simplicity, here we provide a demonstration of our method using the 'catboost' model.
+For simplicity, here we provide a demonstration of our method using the `catboost` model.
 The hyperparameters are optimized with the validation set using the Python library `Optuna`.
 To run the demonstration, please refer to the [Model_Catboost.py](https://github.com/zftang/MachineClassifer_BiasMitigation_beta/blob/main/Model_Catboost.py) file.
-Run the code with the following command in Python 3 with additional package 'catboost==1.0.6'.
+Run the code with the following command in Python 3 with additional package `catboost==1.0.6`.

 ```python
 python Model_Catboost.py